akshaypradeep/APD-OpenLANE-SkyWater130-Workshop/README.md

   <h3>Day 2</h3>
       <h4>2.1 FloorPlanning</h4>
       <p> Floorplanning is the initial stage of physical design flow after synthesis .
-It Determines the die area, core area , core utilization fcator , apect ratio.</p>
+It Determines the die area, core area , core utilization factor , apect ratio.</p>
       <p> A good power plan  will have </p>
        -> Minimized chip area </br>
        -> Easily routable etc.</br>

+       Aspect ratio:- height to width of a std cell determines the aspect ratio Core Utilization fcator:- Ratio of Area of Netlist to area of core

   <h3>Day 3</h3>